Installing GOAD on PROXMOX Part 1: pfSense

 Firewall

-Change the iptables rules on the ssh connection to proxmox
+Modify iptables rules on the ssh connection to proxmox

 echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward